EkeminiMichaelUseh/MelanomaEDAUsingR/README.md

 - More people survive after getting their melanoma removed which means that fewer people are likely   going to die due to their melanoma.
 - The risk of dying from melanoma increases when the tumor becomes ulcerated due to the increase in thickness of the tumor.

+## 7. Recommendations
+People need to seek proper medical care and advice at the sight of any skin infection as it could be melanoma.
+This will hinder the growth and spread of such infection.
+The possibility of ulceration, if detected early, will decrease and cured without the risk of fatality.

+## References
+- R Core Team.
+2020.
+R: A language and environment for statistics computing.
+R Foundation for Statistical Computing, Vienna, Austria. “https://www.R-project.org.
+- Arnold, Jeffrey B. 2021.
+“Ggthemes: Extra Themes, Scales and Geoms for ’Ggplot2’.” https://CRAN.R-project.org/package=ggthemes.
+- Deanna L. 2020.
+“Basic R Guide for NSC Statistics.” https://bookdown.org/dli/rguide/r-and-rstudio.html.
+- Wickham, Hadley.
+2016.
+“Ggplot2: Elegant Graphics for Data Analysis.” https://ggplot2.tidyverse.org.
+- Wickham Hadley, Çetinkaya-Rundel Mine, Grolemund Garrett.
+“R for Data Science (2e).” https://r4ds.hadley.nz/.
+- Wickham Hadley, Mara Averick, Jennifer Bryan, Winston Chang, Lucy D’Agostino McGowan, Romain François, Garrett Grolemund, et al. 2019.
+“Welcome to the Tidyverse” 4: 1686. https://doi.org/10.21105/joss.01686.